 Administrative acts which, from a legal point of view, have as their purpose the preservation of the immovable and the proper functioning of the co-ownership.
 In particular, the following are considered to be acts of day-to-day administration:

 Responsible for the orderly management, the manager plays a key role in a co-ownership.
 Its function is generally under the authority of the board of directors.
 Similarly to the directors, his function ensues from the preservation of the immovable for which he is responsible.
 The objective is to ease the director’s tasks, and not to replace them, so that they can better exercise their decision-making powers.
 Truly the one man band of a co-ownership, the manager must deploy his experience and knowledge for the benefit of the syndicate of co-owners for whom he works.

 A review of the various aspects of his function.

+The co-ownership gives rise to expenses relating to the maintenance of the common portions and the day-to-day administration of the syndicate.
 Administrative, maintenance, replacement, improvement or alteration expenses of the common portions are divided among the co-owners.
-General common expenses are to be distinguished from special common expenses, which are allocated under different rules.
-In the first case, it is the relative value of each private portion that is used to establish the co-owners contribution.
-As for special common expenses arising from common portions for restricted use, the co-owners using them are alone responsible of the expenses resulting therefrom.
+General common expenses are to be distinguished from particular common expenses, which are allocated under different rules.
+In the first case, it is the relative value of each fraction that is used to establish the co-owners contribution.
+As for particular common expenses arising from common portions for restricted use, the co-owners using them are alone responsible of the expenses resulting therefrom.